jjbaqueta/scdModel/README.md

 # SCD-Model
 The social-Cognitive Dependence Model (SCD-Model) is a model for task delegation simulation, supporting sub-delegations and dependence chain formation.
 It operates based on a Dependence Situation Network (DS-net) that specifies how the agents establish their dependencies and the order in which the tasks will be delegated or executed.
-A DS-net can be defined through an XML, as specified at <em>scdModel/inputs/nets</em>.
+A DS-net can be defined through an XML (<em>e</em>.<em>g</em>., https://github.com/jjbaqueta/scdModel/blob/main/inputs/nets/DSNet_1.xml).

 The simulator stored in this repository was developed aiming to produce the results of the work sent to the journal of the International Foundation for Autonomous Agents and Multi-Agent Systems (JAAMAS).